ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 Nevertheless, DP SD can be extremely useful in sharing a non-sensitive dataset for the purpose of planning experiments, testing systems (prior to using production systems), gaining intuition and more.

 The challenge is that if 2 or more parties create synthetic data in isolation from one another, the model has no way to maintain any interactions between the data of each party.
-Imagine, for instance, one party had a list of ids and ages, and the second party had a list of ids and salaries.
+Imagine, for instance, one party had a list of IDs and ages, and the second party had a list of IDs and salaries.
 Well, if each party created synthetic data individually, we could generate realistic-looking ages and realistic salaries, but the relationships between salary and age would necessarily be lost before any future analysis could be performed.

 The enclave endeavours to solve this challenge by creating a secure and isolated environment where both parties can upload their data, and a join can be performed within the enclave prior to synthetic data generation.

 > :warning: **Synthetic Data**: Be careful not to make decisions based purely on synthetic data.
 GAN-based SD models have a tendency to miss modes, that is to say, that the data sampled looks real at an individual level, but when looking at a macro level, small clusters (potentially minorities) may be lost.
 For Copula-based SD, only marginal distributions of the data are used and similarly, some non-linear correlations may be lost.
 If anyone tells you they have solved this without a major loss in performance (eg Bayesian NN or equivalent), you’d expect them to have won an ICLR/NeurIPS/ICCV/etc paper of the year or something along those lines, as it would be a *big* contribution to the field.

 > :bulb: **Sensitivity & Sensitive Data**:  Remember we spoke of guessing probabilities earlier?
 Well, our SD model typically won’t know how many times a record will appear after the join (ie if id=1 were to turn up multiple times, revealing more about record 1 than intended).
 This is often referred to as the “sensitivity” of the data, and we could use entity-based DP, but for simplicity, we will ignore this for now.
-As such, we will perform an inner join and confirm all ids are unique prior to joining the data together as a sanity check.
+As such, we will perform an inner join and confirm all IDs are unique prior to joining the data together as a sanity check.

 ### Putting it all together: